-We worked extremely hard preparing the spring track team for the track meet in April.
+We also began spring track training for 4th and 5th grade.
 We had a total of 44 students in 4th and 5th grade choose to try out.
 Eight of them were African American.
 Of the eight, seven were invited to join the team.
-Although we were not able to get first or second place during the meet, all of our team members, including our African American students have benefited from our holistic, team approach.
+We have been practicing twice a week for the past eight weeks and are looking forward to some wins at the County Track Meet on the 15th of April!